wibiclint/kiji-schema/kiji-schema/cassandra_notes.md

 - There are still some HBase-specific classes that need to be refactored into `impl` packages.

+- Support for scanning over primary key ranges
+  - To implement this, we need to use an order-preserving hash function in Cassandra (which all of the C* documentation discourages).

 - TTL, keeping parts of a database in-memory, etc.

 - Integration tests (especially those with multiple Cassandra nodes)